mars0i/popco2/doc/R/BiasPlots.md

-How to generate analogy-bias scatter plots
+How to generate analogy-bias plots
 ====

 Steps that I would commonly use to generate scatter plots representing